-Council may approve the allocation of earmarked reserves or contingencies within the Budget Control Total of a Committee.
+Council may approve that specific earmarked reserves for contingencies are allocated the allocation of earmarked reserves or contingencies- within the Budget Control Total of a Committee.
+The Committee may vire such funds only in consultation with the Chief Financeial Officer.

-Supplementary Estimate Amount From Earmarked Reserves or Contingencies Up to and including £250,000 Chief Finance Officer In excess of £250,000 up to and including £500,000 Chief Finance Officer in consultation with the Relevant Member of CLT In excess of £500,000 up to and including £1,000,000 Committee And Finance Sub-Committee Over £1,000,000 Council with recommendation from Finance Sub-Committee
+Virement Supplementary Estimate Amount From- Earmarked Reserves or Contingencies Up to and including £250,000 Chief Finance Officer In excess of £250,000 up to and including £500,000 Chief Finance Officer in consultation with the Relevant Member of CLT In excess of £500,000 up to and including £1,000,000 Committee And Finance Sub-Committee Over £1,000,000 Council with recommendation from Finance Sub-Committee